Shashank92/tictactoe-model/README.md

 #tictactoe-model
 Tic-tac-toe model in JS. src/ contains the model.
-App can extend the model in any way (for example with a browserified react view) but the focus of this project is to encapsulate game state and AI using the most idiomatic, declarative, and functional approach possible in order to maintain simplicity and testability.
+App can extend the model in any way (for example with a browserified view) but the focus of this project is to encapsulate game state and AI using the most idiomatic, declarative, and functional approach possible in order to maintain simplicity and testability.